Sean Soriano: Post-UFC career

 After his release from the UFC, Soriano fought Josh Quayhagen at Legacy FC 48 in late 2015, winning the fight via knockout.

 In March 2016, Soriano fought Thomas Webb at Legacy FC 52.
 Soriano lost the fight via technical knockout.

 Soriano fought fellow UFC veteran Levan Makashvili at CES MMA 38 on September 23, 2016 and lost the bout by way of rear-naked choke.

 On May 12, 2017, Soriano fought Jacob Bohn at CES MMA 44, winning the fight via leg kicks.

 After almost a year from his previous fight, Soriano fought Jonathan Gary at CES MMA 49 on April 6, 2018.
 He won the fight via rear-naked choke.

 Soriano faced Bruce Boyington for the vacant featherweight belt at CES MMA 51 on August 3, 2018.
 Soriano lost the fight via rear-naked choke in the second round.

 Soriano next faced Saul Almeida at CES MMA 57 on July 26, 2019.
 He won the fight via first-round knockout.

 Soriano then faced Jose Mariscal at Cage Fury Fighting Championships 85 on September 18, 2020.
 He won the fight via unanimous decision.

 Soriano faced Noad Lahat at UAE Warriors 18 on March 20, 2021.
 He won the fight via first-round knockout.

 Return to UFC

 Soriano was tabbed as a short notice replacement to face Christos Giagos on May 15, 2021 at UFC 262.
 He lost the bout via D'Arce choke in the second round.

 Soriano faced Shayilan Nuerdanbieke on November 20, 2021 at UFC Fight Night 198.
 He lost the bout via unanimous decision.

 On February 10, 2022, it was announced that Soriano was released by UFC.

 Post UFC Part 2

 Soriano faced Paulo Silva on May 20, 2022 at Eagle FC 47.
 At weigh ins, Silva missed weight for the bout, weighing in at 156.6 pounds and was fined a percentage of his purse and the bout proceeded at catchweight.
 He lost the fight via split decision.

+Soriano faced Ago Huskić at Gamebred FC 4 in a bare-knuckle MMA bout on May 5, 2023, winning the bout via TKO stoppage in the second round.